MicrosoftDocs/semantic-kernel-docs/semantic-kernel/memories/context.md

 ---

-At this point, you have a *semantic function* called `chatFunction` (composed of a prompt and a prompt config) and *context variables* defined by `chatFunctionVariables`.
-To inject the values of the *context variables* into your prompt and send it off to the LLM, the kernel will run the semantic function.
+At this point, you have a *prompt* called `chatFunction` (composed of a prompt and a prompt config) and *context variables* defined by `chatFunctionVariables`.
+To inject the values of the *context variables* into your prompt and send it off to the LLM, the kernel will run the prompt.

 # [C#](#tab/Csharp)